danielgjackson/vscode-auto-dark-mode-windows/README.md

 ## Requirements

-Only works on Windows 10.
+Only works on *Windows 10 October 2018 Update* (and later).
+For a *macOS Mojave* version see: [auto-dark-mode](https://marketplace.visualstudio.com/items?itemName=LinusU.auto-dark-mode&ssr=false) (which partly inspired this extension).

 ## Extension Settings